Dr. Kevin F.E. Sütterlin is an internationally sought-after conductor and pedagogue. A dedicated

 Before joining the faculty at Concordia College in 2016, Sütterlin served The University of Memphis Rudi E. Scheidt School of Music as Acting Music Director of the Symphony Orchestra, Chamber Orchestra, and Opera.

 Sütterlin is very passionate about working with young musicians.
 He has been Artistic Director of the Northern Valley Youth Orchestras since 2016.
 He is Conductor of the Minnesota All-State Symphony for the 2018-19 season.
 In 2017 he conducted the North Dakota State Orchestra Festival, and in 2018 the Tennessee All-West Symphony Orchestra.
 From 2011 until 2018 he served on the board of directors of the Zurich Music Association Switzerland, organizing training opportunities, workshops, and music festivals for both

 Sütterlin received his doctorate and master’s degrees in orchestral conducting from The University of Memphis and a bachelor’s degree in conducting from the Hochschule Luzern—Musik (Switzerland).

-In his free time, Sütterlin enjoys experimenting in the kitchen.
-He loves to travel and to experience and learn from different cultures.
-He also likes to walk the dogs from the animal shelter.
-The secret introvert’s life dream is to own a lighthouse in which he could get stuck during high tides, studying the scores of the former masters while listening to the crashing waves.
+In his free time, Kevin enjoys experimenting in the kitchen.
+He also loves traveling and learning from different cultures.
+The secret introvert’s life dream is to own a lighthouse in which he could get stuck during high tides, and study scores while listening to the crashing waves.